 F. The removal of river gravel bars may be allowed when all of the following conditions can be met:

 a.
 The gravel removed from the river or stream does not exceed the average annual recruitment of bedload material as shown by an approved geomorphic and sediment transport analysis.
-Additional gravel may be removed where the applicant can demonstrate the channel capaTown has been significantly reduced.
+Additional gravel may be removed where the applicant can demonstrate the channel capacity has been significantly reduced.

 b.
 The gravel is removed from the area between the existing water level and the permanently vegetated portions of the bank.